haxllo/ar-alphaya-jewellery/CLIENT_CMS_GUIDE.md

 - CMS admin login credentials
 - Initial training on the interface
 - Contact information for technical support

+### Professional CMS Features
+Your CMS includes professional features designed specifically for your business:
+- **Custom Branding:** AR Alphaya logo and colors throughout the interface
+- **Smart Search:** Quickly find products using the search functionality
+- **Live Previews:** See how products will look on the website before publishing
+- **Professional Styling:** Clean, easy-to-use interface that matches your brand
+- **Mobile-Friendly:** Access and edit from tablets and phones
+- **Automatic Backups:** All changes are automatically saved and backed up

 ## 📦 Managing Products